elastic/kibana/rfcs/text/0014_notification_service.md

 Processing a large number of incoming notifications might slow down Kibana and create a disproportionately high load on some Kibana instances.
 The use of a queue allows us to make the handling of incoming notifications asynchronous.
-Async mechanism lets Kibana to cope with spikes in the number of messages created.
+The async mechanism lets Kibana cope with spikes in the number of messages created.
 The queue implementation is based on the Elasticsearch server.

 The logic is run as a background task.
 The usage of the single background task:
 - reduces the possibility of read- and write-conflicts